matthewvolk/amifree/README.md

 * `amifree --changeCalendarID newcalendarid@gmail.com`: Allows user to change the Google Calendar ID you want to read from.

 #### Issues/Security Concerns:
 * Right now, all users are forced to create their own Google API credentials for this project.
-I want to look into a way to have everyone use my Google API credentials without giving them access to my file.
+I'm not sure there's any better way to do this given the way that OAuth 2.0 is written, but any and all PR's are welcome.